Maureen Beattie

-Maureen Jane Beattie (born 14 August 1953) is an Irish actress known for her work on stage and screen.
+Maureen Jane Beattie (born 14 August 1953) is an Irish-born Scottish actress known for her work on stage and screen.

 Early life

 Beattie was born in Bundoran, County Donegal, on 14 August 1953, as the daughter of Scottish actor and comedian Johnny Beattie, and his wife Kitty Lamont.
 Her father was appearing at the town's St Patrick's Hall in a theatre production at the time of her birth.
 The family returned to Glasgow when she was two weeks old.